 Support Fees: the fees payable by Customer for the Support Services (if applicable), as detailed in the Order.

-Support Services: the support services provided by TravelTime as applicable to the support plan that Customer has ordered (identified in the Order) or that is included in with the relevant Service plan, and as such services are described at TravelTime.com/pricing.
+Support Services: the support services provided by TravelTime as applicable to the support plan that Customer has ordered (identified in the Order) or that is included in with the relevant pricing plan, and as such services are described at TravelTime.com/pricing-support-plans.

 Taxes: has the meaning given in Clause 3.5.